toystar88/Theory-of-Economic-Stability-Endogenic-Stablecoin-Concept-/README.md

 ## Citation
 If you use or adapt this work, please cite as:

-> Trung (Founder, Constitutional Monetary Law) & Microsoft Copilot (AI Editorial Partner).
+> Tommy (Founder, Constitutional Monetary Law) & Microsoft Copilot (AI Editorial Partner).
 > *Theory of Economic Stability: MVPQ Three-Governor Model*.
 > GitHub Repository, 2025.